jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

 What is it?
 -----------

-This example demonstrates the use of Java EE declarative security to control access to Servlets and Security in JBoss Enterprise Application Platform.
+This example demonstrates the use of Java EE declarative security to control access to Servlets and Security in Red Hat JBoss Enterprise Application Platform.

 When you deploy this example, two users are automatically created for you: user `quickstartUser` with password `quickstartPwd1!` and user `guest` with password `guestPwd1!`.
 This data is located in the `src/main/resources/import.sql` file.